modypy/modypy/docs/guide/02_pendulum.rst

 Here, each of the derivative functions depends on the value of the respective other state.

-States are callables that accept a system state object as their single parameter.
+As states are callables that accept a a system state object as their single parameter, we can directly use them as derivative function --- as we do in this example for the ``omega`` state.
-If called that way, the return value is the value of the state or a time series of the values of the state, depending on the kind of system state object.
-Note that for time series in modypy, the last index iterates over the different points in time!

 Running the Simulation
 ----------------------